MatthewJDavis/matthewjdavis.github.io/_posts/2017-05-01-powershell-profile.md

 CurrentUserAllHosts
 CurrentUserCurrentHost

-To view your profiles, you can use the $profile variable:
+To view your profiles, you can use the $PROFILE variable and the relevant NoteProperty:

 {% highlight powershell %}
 $PROFILE.AllUsersAllHosts